Special affine representations for hyperbolic groups: Special representations and cohomology

-\begin{cor} Let $\beta$ be a admissible probability over $G$ and $\Lambda\subset G$ the subgroup generated by its support.
-Then the reduced cohomology class $c|_\Lambda$ is non-trivial in $\ol{H}^1(\Lambda,\pi_1|_{\Lambda})$. \end{cor} \begin{proof} As a consequence of Kingman subadditive theorem \cite{MR1743100} together with Proposition \ref{prop:kvg} one has:
+\begin{cor} Let $\beta$ be an admissible probability on $\Ga$ and $\Lambda\subset \Ga$ the subgroup generated by its support.
+The reduced cohomology class $c|_\Lambda$ is non-trivial in $\ol{H}^1(\Lambda,\pi_1|_{\Lambda})$. \end{cor} \begin{proof} As a consequence of Kingman's subadditive theorem (see \cite{MR1743100}) together with Proposition \ref{prop:kvg} one has: